masx200/IMPORTCJSAMDUMD/README.md

 Defines the "define" method of the module package, the "require" method, the "module.exports" object, and the "exports" object

-The function of IMPORTCJSAMDUMD is similar to the system.import function of systemjs.
+The function of IMPORTCJSAMDUMD is similar to the "system.import" function of "systemjs".

 The "define" function defined by IMPORTCJSAMDUMD is based on the "define" function of requirejs.

 ## 动态异步加载 cjs,amd,umd 模块用法: